epixoul/MGLite-SlideShow/ReadMe.md

 2. Slide Preparation
    - Copy your slides in the format **"Slides/sld{numeric slide's order}.png"** into the **"/Slides"** folder.
    - Optionally, you can add a USB flash drive or internal folder with the **"Slides"** folder in the root directory, e.g., *E:/Slides* or *C:/Slides*.
+In that case, script will load and replace all the images in that directory to the local **Slides** folder.

 3. Running Scripts
    - Install the required packages from requirements.txt.